What is the difference between a buy-to-let and let-to-buy mortgage?

 Many of the lenders offering let-to-buy mortgages do not have specific let-to-buy rates so borrowers can access the lowest buy-to-let and residential deals.
 The rate will depend on the size of their deposit, the amount of rent the property generates and their overall financial situation.

-Call Trinity Financial on 020 7016 0790 to secure a let-to-buy mortgage or book a consultation
+Call Trinity Financial on 020 7016 0790 to secure a buy-to-let or let-to-buy mortgage or book a consultation